Setting Up Your Pi & Assembling your device

 • Once you have selected the operating system, click "Choose SD Card" and find the SD Card plugged into your device.

-• Next click on the "Settings Cog" in the bottom right hand corner to open up the advanced options screen shown below:
+• Click on Next and then "Edit settings" to open up the advanced options screen shown below:

 A Screenshot of Raspberry Pi Imager